bilalnasir9/CustomRatingBar/README.md

 )
 ~~~

-If you skip `setIcons()`, built‑in yellow/gray star vectors are used automatically.
+If you skip `setIcons()`, and also skip `app:icon..` from XML than built‑in yellow/gray star vectors are used automatically.

 ---